ytausch/mcs/README.md

+> This is a fork of the [original code by Varun Ojha](https://github.com/vojha-code/Multilevel-Coordinate-Search)
+> to attempt to make it easier to reuse in other projects.

+Original README below.

+---
 # Global optimization by multilevel coordinate search (MCS)

 Global optimization by multilevel coordinate search (MCS).
 This is a dividing rectangle (i.e., Brach and Bound) like an optimization algorithm.
 It is similar to the DIRECT algorithm.
 Originaly the MATLAB code was Developed by Waltraud Huyer and Arnold Neumaier </br>